Holiday Reindeer Cookies

-These easy peanut butter reindeer cookies are the perfect no bake treat to make with the kids this holiday season!
-Peanut butter sandwich cookies are dipped in a chocolate candy coating and adorned with pretzels, candy eyes, and a bright red nose!
+These easy peanut butter Christmas Reindeer Cookies are the perfect no bake treat to make with the kids this holiday season!
+Peanut butter sandwich cookies are dipped in melted chocolate coating and decorated with pretzel antlers, candy eyes, and a bright red nose!
 These are just as much fun for the adults as they are for the kids!

 - Mini pretzel twists